 When will the ACLU Respond?

 The ACLU of Missouri reviews complaints on a regular basis.
-The average response time for complaints submitted online is 2-4 weeks; the average response time for complaints submitted by U.S. Mail is 4-6 weeks.
+The average response time for complaints submitted online is 8 to 10 weeks (Non-COVID 19 environment 6-8); the average response time for complaints submitted by U.S. Mail from prisons and jails is 10-12 weeks (Non-COVID 19 environment 8-10 weeks).
 However, additional time may be required.
 Please do not call to check on the status of your complaint until at least 6 weeks after it was submitted.